alcionai/corso/docs/docs/install.md

 * Export [Corso key configuration environment variables](cli/corso_env) and add their names to an [environment variables file](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)
 * Map a local directory to `/app/corso`.
 Corso will look for or create the `corso.toml` config file there.
 This will preserve configuration across container runs.
-Corso will use the directoy for logs, if enabled.
+Corso will use the directory for logs, if enabled.

 To create the environment variables file, you can run the following.